Mallott-Lab/Mallott-Lab.github.io/research.md

 Additionally, the legacies of heavy industry and agriculture linger in the soils of many U.S. communities.
 We are examining how small-scale flooding impacts soil lead levels, soil microbial communities, and the human microbiome in these same communities.
 In collaboration with <a href="https://eeps.wustl.edu/people/claire-masteller">Dr. Claire Masteller</a> (Earth, Environmental, and Planetary Sciences, WashU), we are integrating finescale flood models with soil and gut microbiome data to interrogate flooding->microbiome->health interactions.
 <br>
 <br>
 [1] T Cepon-Robins, EK Mallott, I Recca, T Gildner.
 Evidence and effects of neglected parasitic helminth and protist infections among a small preliminary sample of children from rural Mississippi.
-2023. <i>American Journal of Human Biology</i> 35: e23889.
+2023. <i>American Journal of Human Biology</i> 35: e23889. <a href="https://doi.org/10.1002/ajhb.23889">DOI: 10.1002/ajhb.23889</a>
 <br>
 <br>
 [2] T Cepon-Robins, EK Mallott, I Recca, T Gildner.
 Exploring biocultural determinants of intestinal health: Do resource access and parasite exposure contribute to intestinal inflammation among a preliminary sample of children in rural Mississippi?
-2022. <i>American Journal of Biological Anthropology</i> 182: 606-619.
+2022. <i>American Journal of Biological Anthropology</i> 182: 606-619. <a href="https://doi.org/10.1002/ajpa.24574">DOI: 10.1002/ajpa.24574/</a>
 </details>

 ### Do changes to the gut microbiome during pregnancy and lactation influence energetic status and immune function?